What is God's Wrath?

 “Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me.”
 (Exodus 20:5)

-The Hebrew word for “visiting” here is פְקַד (paqad), which is the same Hebrew word for “punish” in the above Scripture found in Jeremiah chapter 44.
+The Hebrew word for “visiting” here is פְקַד (paqad), which is the same Hebrew word for “punish” in the above Scripture we previously read from in Jeremiah chapter 44.
 In fact, take a look at Exodus 20:5 in the Good News Translation:

 “Do not bow down to any idol or worship it, because I am the LORD your God and I tolerate no rivals.
 I bring punishment on those who hate me and on their descendants down to the third and fourth generation.”
 (Ex.
 20:5, Good News Translation)